-The DRC for all projects which receive a reservation must be recorded at the earliest possible time, which may be: (i) when the project receives a Carryover Allocation; (ii) before the commencement of construction, or (iii) upon closing0.
+The DRC for all projects which receive a reservation must be recorded at the earliest possible time, which will be when a project receives a Carryover Allocation or later if requested by the Applicant but no later than closing.
 All Applicants/Co-Applicants and Project Sponsors agree to cooperate with the Division to timely record the DRC.

-SECTION 8.
-SET-ASIDE ACCOUNT ALLOCATIONS
+SECTION 8 SET-ASIDE ACCOUNT ALLOCATIONS

-SET-ASIDE ALLOCATIONS
+8.1 Set-Aside Allocations